Cinnamon/kotaemon/docs/usage.md

   - **Answer confidence**: answer confidence level from the LLM model.
   - **Relevance score**: overall relevant score between evidence and user question.
   - **Vectorstore score**: relevant score from vector embedding similarity calculation (show `full-text search` if retrieved from full-text search DB).
-  - **LLM reranking score**: relevant score from LLM model (which judge relevancy between question and evidence using specific prompt).
+  - **LLM relevant score**: relevant score from LLM model (which judge relevancy between question and evidence using specific prompt).
-  - **Cohere reranking score**: relevant score from Cohere [reranking model](https://cohere.com/rerank).
+  - **Reranking score**: relevant score from Cohere [reranking model](https://cohere.com/rerank).

-Generally, the score quality is `LLM reranking score` > `Cohere reranking score` > `Vectorscore`.
+Generally, the score quality is `LLM relevant score` > `Reranking score` > `Vectorscore`.
-By default, overall relevance score is taken directly from LLM reranking score.
+By default, overall relevance score is taken directly from LLM relevant score.
 Evidences are sorted based on their overall relevance score and whether they have citation or not.